Online Computer Science Degree Guide

 Most associate programs require 60 credits for a diploma, which usually takes two years to complete for the average student.
 One of the main advantages of completing the first two years of study at a community college is, of course, the price.
 Tuition can cost a fraction of what four-year universities charge, and the coursework is usually very similar.

-Once students finish their associate degree, they can either transfer into a bachelor’s program or move straight into the workforce.
-Many entry-level jobs in systems analysis, programming, web design, and tech support require only a two-year degree, with graduates earning as much as $60,000 right out of school, according to PayScale.
-Once settled, students can continue to work while returning to school for an online computer science bachelor degree.
+Once students finish their online associate degree, they can either transfer into a online bachelor's program or move straight into the workforce.
+Many entry-level jobs in systems analysis, computer programming, web design, and tech support require only a two-year degree, with graduates earning as much as $65,750 right out of school, according to PayScale.
+Once settled, students can continue to work while returning to school for an online computer science degree.

 Every associate program has general education requirements, and calculus fulfills the math credit.
 It also provides an understanding of the differential equations on which computer science is built.